giorgiop94/digital-garden/_notes/Talks - Eros Unfettered - Opening the Dharma of Desire - Rob Burbea.md

 	- Beyond Universal sacredness, particular sacredness (theophanies)
 	- Creating a link between sexuality and sacredness (beyond metta)

-- Traditional Dharma [[Ways of Looking]] help us simplify, fabricate less (less papanja), but doing so, they leave something out that our soul needs
+- Traditional Dharma [[ways of looking]] help us simplify, fabricate less (less papanja), but doing so, they leave something out that our soul needs
 	- Rather than just simplifying

 ### Many Possible Ways of Defining Eros